Skip to Content

 What a controversial topic!
 The opinions vary a lot between owners, breeders, and reproduction experts.

-Best Age Female Pomeranian for Breeding: How Old Should a Female Dog be Before Breeding?
+Best Age Female Pomeranian for Breeding: How Old Should a Female Dog Be Before Breeding?

 As For Consecutive Pomeranian Pregnancies, There are Three Schools of Thought: